Sharyn O’Neill - Director General

 Ms O’Neill has led some significant changes to public education in Western Australia.
 These include more flexibilities for schools; the move of Year 7 students from primary to secondary school; a new school funding model driven by the learning needs of students; and more support and services for children in the early years of their development and learning including Child and Parent Centres, and KindiLink.

 She is a member of the Australian Education Systems Officials Committee.
-She is also chief executive officer of the Country High School Hostels Authority.
 In 2016 she was awarded the Institute of Public Administration (WA) Patrons Award and was also made a Fellow of the Institute in recognition of her contribution to public administration in Western Australia.